Privacy Policy

 - Custom usage events (e.g., feature interactions, share events via native share or clipboard).

-- Your IP address, recorded with analytics events.
+- Your IP address, recorded with analytics events and used transiently for rate limiting and abuse prevention.

 - A server-side timestamp for each event.